eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/automated_model_lifecycle.md

   - /docs/tutorials/automated_model_lifecycle.md
 ---

-A _Vehicle Model_ makes it possible to easily access vehicle data at the KUKSA Data Broker.
+A _Vehicle Model_ makes it possible to easily access vehicle data at the [KUKSA Data Broker](https://github.com/eclipse/kuksa.val/tree/master/kuksa_databroker).
 It is generated from the underlying semantic model specification for a concrete programming language as a graph-based, strongly-typed, intellisense-enabled library.

 {{% alert title="Info" %}} This article describes our new model lifecycle approach released on Friday, 2023-03-03.
-With that, the model is now automatically generated with the instantiation of the dev-container.
-It is generated from the vehicle API referenced in the AppManifest.
+With that, the model is now automatically generated with the instantiation of the devContainer.
+It is generated from the vehicle model source file referenced in the AppManifest.

 For the time being, the integration of services is not supported by the new approach.